opensourcecourse/functional-assignment/README.md

 arguably not a good fit for anyway) we are going to practice using some of python's functional features.

+Once you are done with the following tasks, open a new PR and ping the instructors to solicit feedback (include @opensourcecourse/instructors in a comment).

 ## Task 1: Function registration (5 points)